Self Directed IRA

 - Establish and fund an account with Weston Banks via First Clearing.
-For many accounts, what you need is a signed application of First Clearing, LLC enrollment form, and a copy of your driver’s license.
+For many accounts, what you need is a signed application of First Clearing, IRA enrollment form, and a copy of your driver’s license.

 - Identify your IRA Investment.
 After you’ve identified your preferred manager and are ready to make a purchase, complete a managers investment form with a Weston Banks IRA specialist.
 We need to make sure money is also in your account before purchase.

 While your Prospera Financial Professional will be responsible for servicing you and your account, our clearing firms also play an integral role in the services we provide.
 First Clearing's responsibilities include: handling the delivery and receipt of securities purchased or sold in your account; processing and executing your transactions; performing centralized cashiering, bookkeeping, and execution functions for your account; maintaining custody of all your securities and funds once they are in your account; receiving and distributing dividends and other distributions to you; extending credit margin accounts; and preparing your account statements.